Samuel C. Damon: Death

-Damon died on February 7, 1885, at Honolulu, and his funeral the next day was attended by a very large congregation, including King Kalakaua and his ministers who said of him:
+Damon died on February 7, 1885, at Honolulu, and his funeral the next day was attended by a very large congregation, including King Kalakaua and his ministers.
+It was said of him:

 "He was one of nature's noblemen—of fine personal appearance, always pleasant and cheerful, happy and always laboring to make others happy here and hereafter—a truly model Christian man and it may justly be said that the world was made better by his having lived in it."

 The Seamen's Bethel Church burned down in 1886.
-The congregation has evolved into the "Central Union Church" of Honolulu.
+The congregation has evolved into the Central Union Church of Honolulu.

 His son, Samuel Mills Damon (1845–1924), married Harriet Melinda Baldwin, daughter of missionary physician Dwight Baldwin, and became a wealthy banker.
 At one time they were the fourth largest private landowner in Hawaii.
 Their collection of artifacts was donated to the Bernice P. Bishop Museum in 2007, after the last grandchild of Samuel Mills died in 2004.
 Samuel Mills had served as a founding trustee of the museum, and was minister of finance of the Kingdom of Hawaii.

 His son Francis Williams Damon (December 10, 1852 – June 22, 1915) married Mary Rebecca Happer, the daughter of Andrew Patton Happer, and continued working with the Chinese mission in Honolulu.
-Another son Edward Chenery Damon married Cornelia Beckwith April 17, 1877.
+Another son, Edward Chenery Damon, married Cornelia Beckwith on April 17, 1877.
 Their daughter Ethel Moseley Damon (1883–1965) became an educator and author.